Peter Bonetti: International career

-Bonetti earned seven caps for England, kept out of the team by Gordon Banks.
-He was a member of England's successful 1966 FIFA World Cup squad, but did not make an appearance.

 Bonetti's England career is largely remembered for one match – the 1970 FIFA World Cup quarter-final against West Germany in Mexico.
 He was thrust into the starting line-up at only around an hour's notice, as a replacement for Banks who was suffering from severe food poisoning.
 England relinquished a 2–0 second-half lead and lost 3–2 after extra time.
 Bonetti received a large amount of blame from the public, as he was considered to have let in two easy goals in normal time, and never played for England again.

 In the 1966 World Cup final, only the 11 players on the pitch at the end of the 4–2 win over West Germany received medals.
 Following a Football Association-led campaign to persuade FIFA to award medals to all winning squad members, Bonetti was presented with his medal by prime minister Gordon Brown at a ceremony at 10 Downing Street on 10 June 2009.